Military Motorcycle Shipping

 You can ship one motorcycle overseas at the government's expense if you or a family member does it.
 However, it must be for the strict personal use of the family member or yourself.
 To transport a second military motorcycle, contact the Transportation Office and inquire about potential restrictions.

 On the second personally owned vehicle, you may have to pay a duty tax for its importation.
-A motorcycle is considered a POV when shipped by a family member only if the person had not previously shipped another four or more wheeled vehicle based on the same military orders.
+A motorcycle is considered a POV when shipped by a family member only if the person has not previously shipped another four-wheeled vehicle based on the same military orders.
 Also, you can proceed with the army motorcycle shipping with a lease of 12 months or longer by first getting written permission from the company that leased it.

 The motorcycle should arrive at the port before your departure.
-You must obtain authorizations for dependent travel if no personally owned vehicle has been shipped on your orders.
+If no personally owned vehicle has been shipped on your orders, you must obtain authorizations for dependent travel.

 Before shipping a motorcycle, you must prepare accordingly.
 To prevent leaking while transporting it, drain its fluids, such as gasoline, coolant or engine oil.
 Release some air from its tires and remove or unplug the battery.
 This will help stabilize the bike and prevent electrical problems.